Oak Cliff: History

-Natural disasters

-In April 1908, the Trinity River flooded its banks, rising to a height of 37.8 ft by April 21.
-A temporary recession occurred, but rains continued into May, finally raising the river's height to 51.3 ft.
+In April 1908, the Trinity River flooded its banks, rising to a height of 37.8 ft by April 21; rains continued into May, finally raising the river's height to 51.3 ft.
 The only bridge remaining that connected Oak Cliff with Dallas after the flood was the Zang Boulevard Turnpike, an earthen fill with a single steel span across the river channel, slightly to the north of the present Houston Street Viaduct.
 About this time, George B. Dealey, publisher of the Morning News, returned from a trip to Kansas City with the idea of securing for Dallas an intracity causeway similar to the one there.
 From his proposal sprang the Houston Street Viaduct (originally named the Oak Cliff Viaduct), begun October 24, 1910, and opened to traffic February 22, 1912, acclaimed as the longest concrete bridge in the world.
-This latter designation was later disputed as a publicity stunt.
+(This latter designation was later disputed as a publicity stunt.)

 In 1909, a disastrous fire occurred in Oak Cliff, consuming fourteen blocks of residences, including the Briggs Sanitorium.

+In April 1921, the Ku Klux Klan declared a chapter within Dallas, making themselves known by not only beating and branding a local black hotel elevator operator, but by also parading in downtown Dallas with nearly 800 hooded Klansmen in attendance.
+The Dallas chapter, known as “Klavern 66”, moved its meeting hall into Oak Cliff due to a large increase in members shortly after being announced.
+Klavern 66 was able to spread their influence by producing their own newspaper, Texas 100% American, which was projected to circulate approximately 18,000 copies.
+In March 1922, another well-known Ku Klux Klan beating occurred, this time in Oak Cliff, against a tailor named W. J. Gilbert, as reported by the Fort Worth Star-Telegram.

+The Great Depression caused Dallas’ economy to suffer, resulting in the Oak Cliff's black community contributing to approximately one-half of the city's unemployment population.
+As black people were known to be considered first for layoffs, a need for low-income housing quickly rose.
+As a result, 86% of Oak Cliff's black population was forced into inhabiting sub-standard housing, commonly located on what was considered as the most undesirable and unlivable parts of Dallas.
+Violence broke out in Oak Cliff between its black and white citizens over the issue at hand.
+The Dallas mayor at the time, Woodall Rodgers, was documented as criticizing Oak Cliff's black community for inciting the violence and not being accepting of their residential segregation.

 On April 2, 1957, a tornado ripped through Oak Cliff as part of the Early-April 1957 tornado outbreak sequence, killing 10 people and causing more than $1 million in damages.

-Conservation districts

-The North Oak Cliff area has one of the highest concentrations of conservation districts in Dallas, preserving the area's history and architectural integrity.
-Among the 18 conservation districts in Dallas, 6 of them are in North Oak Cliff, including King's Highway, Lake Cliff South, Bishop/8th, North Cliff, Kessler Park, and Stevens Park.